 If your pool is more upmarket than average, you may consider an auto blanket roller worth the investment.
 They can look better and some seamlessly integrate into the pool surroundings.

 One final word, if you have a pool cover and want to get the most from it, get a roller.
-You can buy them from your local pool shop or there are many places on the internet, including our site, where you can buy one from.
+You can buy them from your local pool shop or there are many places on the internet where you can buy one from.